By: Maxine Hendry

 Do you know what natural wine is?
 Have you heard the buzz?
 It’s a term that’s being used more these days, but it’s a style of wine making that goes back a very long time.
-And because we are seeing more of this style of wine in the market , we want to help you understand what it is, and explain why you’ll love it!
+And because we are seeing more of this style of wine on the market, we want to help you understand what it is, and explain why you’ll love it.

 What is “natural wine”??

 It boils down to organic-style wine made in a very “hands-off” approach beginning with the growing of the grapes in the vineyard through the bottling process.
 Don’t be fooled however, it’s a loose term that is not legally classified.
 Know what you’re getting into!
 Many times natural wines are funkier than fruity, cloudier than clear, and definitely more tart/sour than sweet.
 Do you hear that my spontaneous ale-drinking friends?
 You will totally dig this style!
 So technically, aka according to Wikipedia, “Natural wine is wine made with minimal chemical and technological intervention, both in growing grapes and making them into wine.
 The term is used to distinguish such wine from organic wine and biodynamic wine because of differences in cellar practices.”
 So it’s like organic wine or biodynamic wine?
 Well, kinda, but it goes beyond that.

 According to rawwine.com, “Natural Wine is farmed organically (biodynamically, using permaculture or the like) and made (or rather transformed) without adding or removing anything in the cellar.
 No additives or processing aids are used, and ‘intervention’ in the naturally occurring fermentation process is kept to a minimum.
 As such neither fining nor (tight) filtration are used.
 The result is a living wine – wholesome and full of naturally occurring microbiology.”